DNS-OARC/flamethrower/man/flame.1.md

 -P ( udp | tcp | dot )
 : Protocol to use.
 Default is udp.

+-M ( GET | POST)
+: HTTP method to use for DNS over HTTPS.
+Default is GET.

 -Q *QPS*
 : Rate limit to a maximum queries per second, 0 is unlimited.
 Default is 0.